kizuyoko/yoko-portfolio/README.md

 - Project section with more detailed descriptions
 - More complex responsive design, now that the number of pages has increased
 - Documentation in README.md and feature branches per pages while development
+- Introduced better Git workflow by managing branches based on features and development stages.

 ## Screenshot